Ready for automated payment transactions? Fully integrated in a few days

 • personal development gesprek

-De docenten zijn allen langdurig in het financieel bedrijfsleven werkzaam (geweest) als financieel directeur, treasurer en bankier en hebben tevens ruime ervaring in het hoger onderwijs.
+De docenten zijn allen langdurig in het bedrijfsleven werkzaam (geweest) als financieel directeur, treasurer en bankier en hebben tevens ruime ervaring in het hoger onderwijs.

 Prijs: € 1975 (inclusief persoonlijk assessment)